m1ten/101/README.md

     Failure-->Job/Research;
 ```

 This diagram explains it all.
 In the end, there is a cycle of success and failure.
-This is because there is always a learning opportunity and some people might be only there for money.
+This is because there is always a learning opportunity and some people might only be there for money.
 An interconnected web of possibilities.

 ```mermaid
 graph TD;
     X-->Success;
 ```
-A diagram that, like the one above, is the perfect example of failure because nothing is guaranteed to be successful and without failure, there is no success.
+A diagram that, like the one above, is not showing the true scenario because nothing is guaranteed to be successful and without failure, there is no success.

 #### Future